filips123/PWAsForFirefox/extension/README.md

 3. If building a specific version:
     1. Checkout the correct Git tag.
-    2. Modify `version` field inside `package.json` to the correct version.
-    3. Modify `version` field inside `src/manifest.json` to the correct version.
+    2. Run `yarn set-version` to add the version information to the configuration files.

 4. Either: